SaharMFR/InteractiveQuizApplication/README.md

 ## Description:

 A quiz application where users can answer multiple-choice questions.
-The project will have features like scoring, time limits, and feedback.
+The project will have features like scoring and time limits.
 This project will reinforce Python programming skills and web development basics.

 ## Set ups: